 The History of St. Mary’s Church, Shephall

 “How old is this church?” people kept asking, and as there’s no easy answer, it seemed worthwhile to put together this booklet.
-In outlining the story of St. Mary’s, I have drawn extensively on Mary Spicer’s village history “Tyme Out Of Mind” which whilst no longer in print can be viewed on the website, www.shephallmanor.net
+In outlining the story of St. Mary’s, I have drawn extensively on Mary Spicer’s village history “Tyme Out Of Mind” which is no longer in print but can be obtained from second-hand booksellers.

 Enjoy your visit, but remember: the chief delight of this place is its atmosphere of prayer, why not spend a few minutes in God’s presence, giving thanks for the faithful witness and worship of many generations here?

 The Doomsday Book of 1086 tells us quite a lot about “Escepehale”, but not whether it had a church.
 However, a number of factors suggest that the villagers of the pre-conquest “Sceapa-heale” (i.e. a remote clearing where sheep could be grazed) had some religious building here, perhaps of wood.